danish9811/my-crm/README.md

 - The add lead button and when added a lead the page redirect to the lead list (manage leads) and the curser remains there
 - More validations on input fields are not added
 - Datatable functionality is not fully implemented, the search feature is missing
+- Show sweet alert on if the form details are filled, succeeded or failed
+- Should use same blade page for adding lead and editing lead
+-